 With the Nugget, bouncing around is the name of the game.
 The edges of every piece are soft, round, and safe, to cushion the tumbles from bold, creative play.

-Our foam is CertiPUR-US certified to exceed safety standards.
-It’s mercury, lead, and formaldehyde free, and VOC’s are minimal to protect indoor air quality.
+Our foam meets CertiPUR-US® standards.
+It’s mercury, lead, and formaldehyde free, with low VOC emissions (less than 0.5 parts per million) to protect indoor air quality.
 We care about this stuff, so you can be carefree.

 No harmful flame retardant chemicals were applied to the foam or the fabric.
 And it still passes California’s TB-117 fire safety regulation.

 Nuggets help develop gross motor skills by allowing children the freedom to safely jump, build and play.
 Gross Motor Skills help a child gain strength and confidence in his/her body, important for exercise and healthy activity later in life.

 The Nugget can stand up to most small smudges and stains with a wipe-down from any carpet or fabric cleaner.
 But sometimes it needs a machine washer for help.
 Be sure to wash on cold, and hang dry, to maintain size and fit.

 We have fun working at Nugget because for customers, e-commerce is a super convenient way to buy a couch.
 It should be super safe and secure too.
 We don't collect or store your personal information without telling you, nor do we sell information to any other companies.